gurjaranchal/Movie-Recommendation-Engine/README.md

 web-streaming app (like Netflix) or an audio-streaming app (like Spotify) may use for their Recommendation Engine.

+ Here in Movie Recommendation Engine I used KNN (K-Nearest-Neighbor) Algorithm

 ```
 ### Technology Used
 ```
 Python(3.10.4)
 Streamlit version(1.9.0)
+Use of IMDB movie links from dataset (to fetch the information of movies) Use DataSet (downloaded from kaggle)
 ```
 ### Features